rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

 5. Click **Finish** to complete the interactive installation.

-See [Test Windows installation or update](#testsetup) for the verification steps to test the installation.
+See the Test Windows installation or update section below for the verification steps to test the installation.

 #### Silent installation